pderichai/n-gram-language-models/README.md

 # n-gram-language-models

-Implementation of n-gram LMs using linear interpolation and Katz back-off.
+Implementation of an n-gram language model using Katz back-off and linear interpolation.